NayStark/Intro-to-GNC-Kalman-Filter-Sensor-Fusion-in-MATLAB/README.md

-# Intro-to-GNC-Kalman-Filter-Sensor-Fusion-in-MATLAB
-Sensor fusion project implementing a Kalman Filter in MATLAB to estimate position and velocity from noisy GPS and IMU data.
-Demonstrates key GNC concepts including state estimation, system modeling, and filter tuning for navigation systems.
+# Kalman Filter Sensor Fusion: GPS + IMU Navigation in MATLAB

+This project demonstrates how to estimate the position and velocity of a moving vehicle using a **Kalman Filter** that fuses **noisy GPS** and **IMU acceleration** data in MATLAB.
+It showcases foundational techniques in **Guidance, Navigation, and Control (GNC)**.

+## 🛰️ Project Summary

+- Simulated 1D vehicle motion with constant acceleration
+- Synthetic sensor measurements:
+  - Noisy GPS (low-frequency position)
+  - Noisy IMU (high-frequency acceleration)
+- Kalman Filter used to:
+  - Predict system state from a physics-based motion model
+  - Correct estimates using noisy GPS data
+- Visual comparison of true state, raw measurements, and filtered estimates